Pediatric Physical Therapy at Home in New York City

 What is Pediatric Physical Therapy?

 Movement, an important aspect of development, allows babies and children to explore their environment, their bodies, and all that’s part of their world.
 The ability to move easily and successfully is fundamental for learning and growing.
-I work with babies, children and families to develop a child’s ability to easily move and participate in the activities they need and want to do, like going to school, playing, and becoming part of a community.
+Our physical therapist works with babies, children and families to develop a child’s ability to easily move and participate in the activities they need and want to do, like going to school, playing, and becoming part of a community.
 This is especially helpful for children struggling with developmental delays.

 Pediatric physical therapy deals with a wide variety of problems that may affect your child’s development from infancy through the teen years.
 Helping babies and children through pediatric physical therapy is quite different from helping adults.
 Children are built differently, think differently, and move differently than adults.
 Thus it’s essential that your child sees a physical therapist with a thorough understanding of these differences and is versed in early child development to ensure the best possible outcomes for your child and family.